Compassion Worksheet

 Step 6: Develop a compassion plan

-Based on the worksheet's insights, work with the patient to develop a practical plan for cultivating compassion in their daily life.
+Based on the insights from the worksheet set, work with the patient to develop a practical plan for cultivating compassion in their daily lives.

 Step 7: Follow-up and adjustments